traefik/traefik/docs/content/routing/services/index.md

           serversTransport = "mytransport"
     ```

-!!! info Default Servers Transport
+!!! info "Default Servers Transport"

     If no serversTransport is specified, the `default@internal` will be used.
     The `default@internal` serversTransport is created from the [static configuration](../overview.md#tcp-servers-transports).